 These physical marks reproduced the very wounds of Christ, the same wounds on which Francis meditated daily.

-Over the centuries, many writers, including Plutarch, have dismissed Francis’s stigmata as a fairy tale or tried to explain them away as a psychologically induced condition.
+Over the centuries, many writers, including Petrarch, have dismissed Francis’s stigmata as a fairy tale or tried to explain them away as a psychologically induced condition.

 Thompson writes that, given the great degree of documentation about the marks, virtually all modern writers accept them as real.
 Even the nail-head and nail-point form of the marks in the hands and feet argues in their favor since it goes against the expected manifestation of the stigmata as a bloody laceration.